jtl-transit/rove/README.md

 - `URL_prefix`: Not needed at this time.
 This field can be used to apply a generic URL prefix throughout the backend to make it easier to deploy the tool on an agency server.

 Once the new configuration file is complete, rename the file "@AGENCYNAME_param_config.json".

+### 4. Save a GTFS feed in the designated folder

+Save a standard GTFS feed (in .zip format) representing the schedule for which you would like to generate performance metrics in the following folder: `/data/@AGENCYNAME/gtfs/`.
+The name of the GTFS feed file must be in the following format GTFS_AGENCYNAME_MONTH_YEAR.zip where MONTH and YEAR are numeric values (e.g. GTFS_MBTA_05_2022 for the May 2022 schedule).

+### 5. Run the metric generation program

+Return to the command line interface.
+Run the `run_backend` function from backend_main.py to generate the performance metrics.
+The function takes four input arguments:
+- AGENCY: the name of the agency used in the prior steps
+- MONTH: a two digit number representing the month for which performance metrics are being generated
+- YEAR: a four digit number representing the year for which performance metrics are being generate
+- DATE_OPTION: either "Workday", "Saturday" or "Sunday, depending on the date to be used in calculated the schedule metrics.

+So to calculate the metrics for the MBTA for weekdays in May 2022, the following code would be entered:

+"""
+from backend_main import run_backend
+run_backend(MBTA, 05, 2022, "Workday")

+"""